TylerTemp/SaintsField/README.md

     1. If the function accepts no arguments, then no argument will be passed
     2. If the function accepts required arguments, the first required argument will receive the field's value.
 If there is another required argument and the field is inside a list/array, the index will be passed.
-    3. If the function only has optional arguments, it will try to pass the field's value and index if possible.
-Otherwise the default value of the parameter will be passed.
+    3. If the function only has optional arguments, it will try to pass the field's value and index if possible, otherwise the default value of the parameter will be passed.

     **Return**: